SkilledConfrontation/PyBomb/README.md

 How to run this program:

+Replace lines 106 and 130 with proper email adresses before compiling to an exe.

 To run this program, download pyinstaller through pip.
 Pyinstaller currently will not work on python 3.7.
 To overcome this problem, I installed python 3.6.6 and pyinstaller worked then.
 To generate the .exe go to the project folder where the python script is at and do pyinstaller --noconsole Main.py.
 Once finished go back to the directory you ran it from.
 Run the .exe file and you should be good to go.
 Have fun installing this on a firends pc for a good prank!